Preschool Director Job Description

 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics indicates that the average salary of preschool directors was $42,960 in 2010.
-The demand for preschool directors will grow by 25 percent through 2020 – much faster than the average of all occupations.
+The U.S. Bureau of Labor Statistics indicates that the average salary of preschool directors was $49,160 in 2020.
+The demand for preschool directors will grow by 11 percent through 2030 – faster than the 6 percent average of all occupations.
 As the importance of early childhood education grows, the demand for preschools will remain high.
 Directors with bachelor’s or master’s degrees in early childhood education are in the highest demand.

 - Top 10% Annual Salary: More than $86,040 ($41.37/hour)

 - Median Annual Salary: $49,160 ($23.63/hour)